gratipay/guide/identity.md

-# Identity
+# Definition

-As we said in the introduction, we're defining an organization as an economic entity larger than an individual.
-What sets one organization apart from another?
+As we said in the introduction, we're defining an organization in general as an economic entity larger than an individual.
+But what sets your organization apart from any other?
+How do you define IyourI organization?
 In this chapter we'll look at three ways to define your organization's collective self-identity.
 We'll start with the broadest scope: mission, vision, and values.
 Then we'll talk about developing a business model that

 ## Mission, Vision, and Values